 Heading back out on the trail, we start our winding way over the mountain range.
 Several places to see along the way: the San Luis Gonzaga ruins and the Mission San Luis Gonzaga Chiriyaqui - the most southern of the missions - will be next to visit.
 Then we start the trail back over the peninsula to hug the coast down to the City of La Paz

 The trails to-day consist of single-lane rocky roads and some possible water crossings and super fast two-lane dirt roads.
 Time permitting, we will have a chance to see one of the most beautiful bays in Baja, San Evaristo.

 DAY 7.
-LA PAZ TO CABO - Navigating our way back out of this major city and heading south down to our trail on this final day of an amazing trip.
+SAN CARLOS to LA PAZ - Navigating our way back out of this major city and heading south down to our trail on this final day of an amazing trip.

 We will make a slight detour, and head over to visit the Bahia de Los Metros (Bay of Dreams.)
 This is when you plan your next life move to Paradise.
 The we treat you to 170+ mile drive down the East Cape to Cabo.
 This is a fast-paced, drifting road, with some truly amazing architectural sights to see.
 Before you know it, we will be in San Jose del Cabo, at the Cabo Azul Hotel…. rubbing your eyes and asking yourself “What have I just done?”
 Some 1200 + miles later!